-Trigger finger more commonly occurs in your dominant hand, and most often affects your thumb or your middle or ring finger.
+Trigger finger more commonly affects your thumb or your middle or ring finger.
 More than one finger may be affected at a time, and both hands might be involved.
 Triggering is usually more pronounced in the morning, while firmly grasping an object or when straightening your finger.

 When to see a doctor